containers/podman-desktop/README.md

 For all bug and feature requests please [file a GitHub issue](https://github.com/containers/podman-desktop/issues/new/choose).

-Discussions are done using [Github Discussions](https://github.com/containers/podman-desktop/discussions/).
+Discussions are done using [GitHub Discussions](https://github.com/containers/podman-desktop/discussions/).

 ### Chatting